Ratikant Kanungo: Involvement in bank fraud and land fraud

 Kanungo was involved in the multi-crore Odisha Gramya Bank gold loan scam.
 With the help of close associates and corrupt bank officials, he defrauded the bank of Rs 130 million in March 2013 by pledging fake aluminium jewellery as "gold" mortgage.
 His modus operandi was similar to that of Harshad Mehta of the 1992 Mumbai stock market scam.
 Kanungo would avail of huge amounts of bank loan by mortgaging fake jewellery and purchase huge tracts of land through the loan.
 He would repay the loan after reselling the land at sky high prices.
 He raised hundreds of crores of rupees of bank loan by mortgaging the same fake jewellery 280 times in five years.
 His bullish activities in real estate was chiefly responsible for skyrocketing property prices in Bhubaneswar.
 The mega scam was exposed in May 2013 when the head office of Odisha Gramya Bank conducted enquiry into the unusual gold loan transactions at their Dumuduma branch with the help of the Central Bureau of Investigation.
 On 31 May 2013 CBI confirmed the direct involvement of Ratikant Kanungo in the mega fraud.

-In August 2013 and again on December 2015, Kanungo was arrested for fraudulent transactions in which he would take money on the pretence of a land sale, but not transfer any real estate to the buyer.
+In August 2013 and again in December 2015, Kanungo was arrested for fraudulent transactions in which he would take money on the pretence of a land sale, but not transfer any real estate to the buyer.